How Hard Is Nursing School? Look at the Facts

 How Difficult Is the Nursing Licensing Exam?

 After completing an accredited nursing program, you should be in good shape for the last major step in becoming a professional nurse.
 In fact, pass rates in the U.S. for first-time takers of the National Council Licensure Examination (NCLEX) tend to be fairly high.
-For example, in 2018:***
+According to the National Council of State Boards of Nursing, in 2018:

 - Over 88 percent of first-time takers who were educated in the U.S. passed the NCLEX-RN, which is the exam for becoming a registered nurse.